Filter

 Burkina Faso

 Burkina Faso is a landlocked country in West Africa with an area of 274,200km², bordered by Mali to the northwest, Niger to the northeast, Benin to the southeast, Togo and Ghana to the south, and Côte d’Ivoire to the southwest.
-As of 2021, the country had an estimated population of 22.1 million and a GDP of US$19.74bn.
+It has an estimated population of 22.1 million and a GDP of US$20.3bn.
+Its currency is the West African CFA franc.

 Burkina Faso is a low-income Sahelian country with limited natural resources.
 Its economy is largely based on agriculture, although gold exports are increasing.
 More than 40% of the population lives below the poverty line.